trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="serial-number.jpg" max-width="400" %}

 With this information the website knows exactly which device was used to authenticate.
 Knowing what device was used in one step away from knowing what person is accessing the website.
 And along with this at what time they accessed it, from what location, and what they accessed.
 If the website were to receive a national security letter they would then have to turn over this information on all of their users.
 This metadata provides a way to track user's activity and identity with precision.

+i.e. Bob uses his device to authenticate to Google and to Facebook.
+Agency X knows that serial number '123456' device is used to authenticate to Google and Facebook.
+Agency X knows that this Facebook account belongs to Bob because he has a profile picture of himself, now they know that the Google account also belongs to Bob.

 **2) You can never have an open source U2F device with a "trusted" attestation key/certificate**